 |Cities shoud use time limits to increase parking availability and turnover.||Cities should use price to increase parking availability and turnover.|

-- Lower the maximum office parking the Downtown core.
+- Decrease the amount of office parking permitted the Downtown core.

 - Create, or strengthen, sunset provisions for surface parking lots in transit-rich areas.
 Encouraging the conversion of surface parking lots to active uses creates opportunities for jobs and housing, and reduces blight in neighborhoods.

 - Expand Downtown’s parking pricing requirements that favor short-stay parking over daily and monthly parking.

 - Extend parking meter enforcement to evenings and Sundays.

 - Create a local parking cash-out law, requiring employers that offer free parking to compensate employees who don’t park with an equal value in transit vouchers or cash.

 - Restrict above-ground parking in new buildings in favor of underground parking.